FashionTV: Brazil

-Released with August 6, 2007, Fashion TV Brasil by Turner Broadcasting, in 2011 the company terminated the contract with its owner, giving rise to Glitz.
-The company Box Brazil TV relaunched the channel in September 2012.
-This channel is available in all major TV operators: Oi, Vivo, Claro, Sky and NEOTV Associated Operators.
+Released on August 6, 2007, Fashion TV Brasil by Turner Broadcasting, in 2011 the company terminated the contract with its owner, giving rise to Glitz.
+The company Box Brazil TV relaunched the channel in September 201 which was made available in all major TV operators: Oi, Vivo, Claro, Sky, and NEOTV Associated Operators.

 Czech Republic & Slovakia

-In Czech Republic and Slovakia, the channel is available on the UPC, O2TV, Orange, Magio T-Systems, RioMedia, Slovanet etc.
+In the Czech Republic and Slovakia, the channel is available on the UPC, O2TV, Orange, Magio T-Systems, RioMedia, Slovanet, etc.

 India

 In 2007, FTV was suspended from broadcasting in India for two months for showing scantily-clad models on its show Midnight Hot.
 The channel was suspended again in 2010 for 10 days for airing a show containing topless models associated with the Bella Club TV show.
 FTV is currently available on Airtel digital TV and through some of the local Cable TV service providers.